 What is a ludo cool math games?

-Ludo is a popular board game that is believed to have originated in India.
+Ludo cool math games is a popular board game that is believed to have originated in India.
 There are different types of it; one of which is played with two to four players and the objective is to move all of one’s pieces from the starting point to the center of the board, known as the “home” or “goal”.
 The game is played on a square board with four quadrants, one for each player.
 Each quadrant has a starting point and a home area.
 The details are coming as we read further and I assure you of memorable experience if you read to the end.

 The game is played with four colored pawns per player and a single die, sometimes two.
 The pawns are placed in the starting point at the beginning of the game and players take turns rolling the die and moving their pawns based on the number rolled.
 If a player rolls a six, they can choose to move a pawn from the starting point onto the board, or move a pawn already on the board.